gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 {}
 ```

-This means that we initialize the `instCount` as 0, `instThreshold` with the parameter `inst_threshold`, and listening with the parameter `start_listening`.
+This means that we initialize the `instCount` as 0, `instThreshold` with the parameter `inst_threshold`, and `listening` with the parameter `start_listening`.

 ---

 ## 01-local-tracker

-Then, let's define the `regProbeListeners` function, which will be called automatically when the simulation starts, also as we defined above when `startListening` is called.
+Then, let's define the `regProbeListeners` function, which will be called automatically when the simulation starts, and also when `startListening` is called, as we defined above.

 ```cpp
 void